s-thom/Spaceteam-Lexicons/README.md

 6. Submit a pull request

 7. Don't forget to apply your changes on the lexicogulator page
+  Note: I am not responsible for other people's lexicons.
+If your favourite lexicon hasn't updated, don't blame me.

+## Modifying Others' lexicons

+If you're going to make changes to someone else's lexicon, please @mention them in your pull request.
+If they say "yes" to your changes, then I'm happy to merge them into the master branch.